 The concept of the Meaning of the Child was developed by applying attachment theory and research on adult discourse (patterns of speaking about relationships) to the insights of Reder and Duncan (see 1995, 1999), whose seminal studies in the 1990’s of fatal child abuse highlighted the importance of attending to the particular psychological meaning that a child has for his or her parent(s).
 The Meaning of the Child Interview differs from similar procedures by its focus on the parent-child relationship (rather than some attribute of the parent), as understood by how the parent thinks and talks about their child.
 For this reason, it is uniquely suited to helping understand what is going in specific parent-child relationships, and assessing risk to a particular child (or particular children, if the interview is conducted about multiple relationships) as well as the resilience of the parent-child relationship (Grey and Farnfield 2017a).

 Although possessing a solid foundation basis in both academic research and psychological theory, The Meaning of the Child does not require a specific academic or professional background to learn or use.
 It has been successfully taught to social workers, family centre workers, therapists, psychologists, occupational therapists, and psychiatrists alike.
 Past training has included Milton Keynes children’s services (where it has been incorporated as part of their assessment process), Norfolk and Suffolk CAMHS, Birmingham CAMHS/Local Authority partnership, Murray children’s services, Action for Children, NAGALRO (the professional association of family court advisors, Children’s Guardians, and Independent Social Workers), Adoption support agencies as well as the University of Roehampton, West London.
 Training has been conducted across the UK and Ireland (Dublin).
-The MotC has been presented at conferences around the UK and Europe; most recently a workshop is planned for the World Association of Infant Mental Health (WAIMH) congress in Rome, May 2018 (please click here for the handouts to that presentation).
+The MotC has been presented at conferences around the UK and Europe; including the World Association of Infant Mental Health (WAIMH) congress in Rome, May 2018 (please click here for the handouts to that presentation).